 One of the primary roles of magnesium is to relax muscles.
-However when there is a deficiency and there is an excess in calcium.
-This may overstimulate muscle nerves.
+However, when there is a deficiency and there is an excess in calcium.
+As a result, this may overstimulate muscle nerves.

-Researchers have found that cortisol, ACTH (Adrenocorticotrophic hormone) and p-glucoprotein have direct influence on stress, anxiety and depression.
-However magnesium has shown to aid in the regulation of these chemicals within our body.
-Reducing the stimulation of these chemicals can help reduce stress, anxiety and depression.
+Researchers have found that cortisol, ACTH (Adrenocorticotrophic hormone), and p-glycoprotein have a direct influence on stress, anxiety, and depression.
+However, magnesium has shown to aid in the regulation of these chemicals within our bodies.
+As a result, reducing the stimulation of these chemicals can help reduce stress, anxiety, and depression.

 3) Muscle weakness/fatigue

-Yes, everyone gets tired time to time and taking a break can help relieve the fatigue or weakness.
-However when the fatigue and weakness persists this may be a sign of magnesium deficiency.
-This is caused by a loss in potassium which can be further complicated by low levels of magnesium
+Yes, everyone gets tired from time to time, and taking a break can help relieve the fatigue or weakness.
+However, when fatigue and weakness persist this may be a sign of magnesium deficiency.

 4) Morning sickness and pregnancy

 When pregnant there are significant levels of elevation and reduction in different hormones.
 The most common hormones affected being progesterone and estrogen with increased levels.
 This may contribute to nausea and vomiting (“Morning Sickness”).
-Also during the rise of these hormones there is a decrease in magnesium.
-Woman who restore there magnesium levels through diet and supplementation has shown a reduction in morning sickness symptoms.
+In addition, during the rise of these hormones, there is a decrease in magnesium.
+In conclusion, a woman who restores their magnesium levels through diet and supplementation has shown a reduction in morning sickness symptoms.